escuccim/tensorflow-cifar-classifier/README.md

 # TensorFlow CIFAR classifier

-A classifier for CIFAR10 data written in TensorFlow.
+Classifiers for CIFAR10 data written in TensorFlow.

-In the jupyter notebook I create, train and compare five models for classifying the CIFAR10 data.
+In the jupyter notebook I create, train and compare four models for classifying the CIFAR10 data.

 ## Model 1 Architecture